Do you suspect that someone might be using your Wi-Fi network without your knowledge and permission?

 There’s a ton of other useful info that can be mined with Fing as well.

-Bottom line: This is a must-have tool for anyone who maintains a Wi-Fi network at home or at the office since “piggybackers” can drag down your network and even potentially put you in legal jeopardy.
+Bottom line: These are must-have tools for anyone who maintains a Wi-Fi network at home or at the office since “piggybackers” can drag down your network and even potentially put you in legal jeopardy.

-Fing will tell you if someone’s using your network without your permission so you can boot them off and take measures to lock down your network!
+They will immediately tell you if someone’s using your network without your permission so you can boot them off and take measures to lock down your network!